Attack on Titan: Setting

-Pure Titans are created by injecting Eldians with Pure Titan spinal fluid.
+Pure Titans are created by injecting Eldians with Titan spinal fluid.
 If a Pure Titan eats the human body of a person who possesses one of the Nine Titans, said Eldian will revert to human form and gain that Shifter's powers, whereupon they are cursed to live only 13 more years.
 If their powers are not inherited by another Eldian before their death, their powers will be inherited by an Eldian baby born shortly thereafter, regardless of distance or blood-relations.
-As the story progresses, the true nature of the Titans and the existence of civilization outside the walls is revealed to the characters and the audience.
+As the story progresses, the true nature of the Titans and the existence of civilization outside the walls is revealed.